ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 # Contributing to ESMValTool tutorial

 [ESMValTool](https://www.esmvaltool.org/) tutorial is an open-source project and we greatly value contributions of all kinds: fixes to this tutorial, bug reports, reviews of pull requests, infrastructure improvements, community help, and outreach.
 We value the time you invest in contributing and strive to make the process as easy as possible.
-If you have suggestions for improving the process of contributing, please open an [issue][issues] by choosing the ``New feature`` template in the ``issues`` tab of this repository.
+If you have suggestions for improving the process of contributing, please open an [issue][issues] by choosing the ``Suggestion`` template in the ``issues`` tab of this repository.

 ## Acknowledgement